juliankrzysiak/juliankrzysiak/README.md

 My profile picture is an Indian Paintrbrush I found while hiking, a small plant from genus Castilleja  -  wait, isn't that your username?
 Yes, it is, I just really like this native plant!

 Recently I have been focusing on Typescript, using Tailwind CSS instead of SCSS, Vite instead of Webpack, and Vitest instead of Jest.
-Soon I'll be jumping on a js framework, most likely React.
+I also just hopped on the React train, it's pretty neat!

 Talk to me about anything at jkrzysiak13@gmail.com (coding and plants would be cool)